 Affordability, quality, features, hi-fi sound output, and overall value were prominent factors that determined this list.

-Hopefully, the common questions and buyer’s guide help you better decide on the best turntable for the Sonos system.
+Hopefully, the common questions and buyer’s guide will help you better decide on the best turntable for the Sonos system.